xNul/palworld-host-save-fix/README.md

 5. Afterwards, the co-op host must create a new character on the dedicated server.
 A new `.sav` file should appear in `PalServer\Pal\Saved\SaveGames\0\<your_save_here>\Players`.
 6. The name of that new `.sav` file is the co-op host's new GUID.
 We will need the co-op host's new GUID for the script to work.
 7. Shut the server down and then copy the entire save folder in the dedicated server at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save folder with the co-op host's new character!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
-8. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
-If the path does not have `uesave.exe` at the end, it's wrong.
-9. **Make a backup of your save folder!** This is an experimental script and has known bugs so always keep a backup copy of your save folder.
+8. **Make a backup of your save folder!** This is an experimental script and has known bugs so always keep a backup copy of your save folder.
-10. Run the script using the command in the [Usage section](#usage) with the information you've gathered, using `00000000000000000000000000000001` as the co-op host's old GUID, and make sure to set `<guild_fix>` to `False`.
+9. Run the script using the command in the [Usage section](#usage) with the information you've gathered, using `00000000000000000000000000000001` as the co-op host's old GUID, and make sure to set `<guild_fix>` to `False`.
-11. Copy the save folder from the temporary folder back to the dedicated server.
+10. Copy the save folder from the temporary folder back to the dedicated server.
 Move the save folder you had in the dedicated server somewhere else or rename it to something different.
-12. Start the server back up and have the co-op host join the server with their fixed character.
+11. Start the server back up and have the co-op host join the server with their fixed character.
-13. If, after 5 minutes of play, your Pals won't attack for you or do work in the base, follow the [\[Pal bug\] workaround](#pal-bug) to fix them.
+12. If, after 5 minutes of play, your Pals won't attack for you or do work in the base, follow the [\[Pal bug\] workaround](#pal-bug) to fix them.

 ## How to migrate a Windows/Linux dedicated server save to a Linux/Windows dedicated server
 *No player, co-op host or otherwise, is able to use their character on the dedicated server.*